biskit1/enjine/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

-Follow the format of the csv's included in this project to generate accurate results.
+Use the sample csv's included in this project, or follow their format to generate accurate results.

 ## Development server